• Japan is no longer 8000 miles away.

 the Northeast Council of Teachers of Japanese (NECTJ) since 1994.

-offers professional Japanese performances, cultural booths, various contests, and a talent show.
+We offer professional Japanese performances, cultural booths, various contests, and a talent show.

 100 volunteers participate in Harumatsuri every year.